junis3/cstodo/README.md

 If you want to forward the log messages and the error messages to your slack, go to app > Feature > Incoming Webhook and create a webhook URL for the testing channel.

-If you want to stop running the app, execute
+If you want to use PM2 to manage processes, execute

+`yarn pm2 install typescript`

+at the first time.
+Execute

+`yarn pm2 start`

+to start the process and

-`yarn stop`
+`yarn pm2 stop cstodo`

+to stop the process.